Third Round Economic Impact Payments

 How will I know if I am eligible?
 How large a payment will I receive?

 The IRS is responsible for determining eligibility for Economic Impact Payments.
+The IRS database will be used to determine routing and bank account numbers for qualified individuals.

 To qualify for a payment, an individual must have a work-eligible Social Security number and must not be claimed as a dependent by another taxpayer in the current tax year.
 Lower income individuals who are not subject to income tax will also receive payments.

-For complete eligibility information, please visit the IRS website
+For complete eligibility information, please visit the IRS website.

 How will I receive my payment?
 Will it be sent as a paper check or electronically?